aks5bx/iMessage-Chatbot/README.md

 ## Data Sourcing

 I sourced data by querying the chat.db database, which is a hidden but ultimately available database built into any Mac OS.
 I leaned on a public GitHub repository (https://stmorse.github.io/journal/iMessage.html) to access the database.
-From there, I tried various queries to extract the information I needed.
-I ultimately discovered the following query:
+From there, I came up with various queries to extract the information I needed.
+I ultimately found success with the following query:

 ~~~~sql
 SELECT